-All students that were enrolled during the current school year and those who have submitted a FAFSA for the upcoming year will be evaluated for SAP in July.
-Credit hours attempted include the following grades: A, B, C, D, F, I, P, W, WX and all grades earned each time a course was repeated.
+Credit hours attempted include all classes where the following grades were earned: A, B, C, D, F, I, P, W, WX and all grades earned each time a course was repeated.
 Grades received for remedial, ESL and institutional credit courses are included in the number of attempted credits, but are not included in your GPA.

 Credit hours attempted in each semester that you enroll will be counted, even the semesters when you do not receive financial aid.
 Test scores and transfer credits from other institutions accepted by UMBC are included in your total number of credits attempted.

 Additional Undergraduate Requirements